Every event can be personalized. You decide where the event takes place, who can edit or view it, if the participants are visible to others etc.

 Event pages are great for big and/or external events.
 Describe the full location, how to get there, prices and other conditions.

-Start to type in the name of the Confluence page.
+Start to type in the name of the page or the blog post you want to link to your event.
 A list will open.
-Select the correct page.
+Select the correct page or blog post.

 Max. number of participants